 Drs.
 Jill Duba Sauerheber & Cheryl Wolf

 The Counselor Supervision: Kentucky Board-Approved Training, provided by the Department of Counseling and Student Affairs at WKU, meets the Kentucky mandatory training requirement for persons providing supervision for Licensed Professional Counselor Associates.
 This training is also appropriate for graduate students and site supervisors who provide supervision in academic settings.
 This training is sponsored by The Department of Counseling and Student Affairs.
-Visit http://www.wku.edu/cpd/cs-kbat.php for details and registration information.
+Visit the registration webpage for details and registration information (http://www.wku.edu/cpd/cs-kbat.php).

 Other Continuing Education